amirhossein-github/experience-course-megademy/courses/course-1/session-4/README.md

 ```

 ## Objects
-When we want to ste orseveral data that are related to each other, we should do as below.
+When we want to store several data that are related to each other, we should do as below.
 ```js
 let fName1 = 'ali'
 let lName1 = 'mohammadi'